Bayesian Polarization: Coordinatewise Polarization

-If an identified set violates one of the first two conditions of Theorem \ref{thm:cw conditions} then either the low agent's beliefs cannot move down in the coordinatewise order \textit{or} the high agent's beliefs cannot move up.
+The ``necessity direction'' of the proof of Theorem \ref{thm:cw conditions} establishes that if an identified set violates either the spanning or balance conditions, then individual updating is restricted: either the low agent's beliefs cannot move down in the coordinatewise order, or the high agent's beliefs cannot move up.
 For example, if $\Gamma$ is biased downward, then it cannot be the case that $P^H\prec_{cw}Q^H$.
-If an identified set satisfies the first two conditions but violates the third then, while it is possible that the low agent's beliefs move down, and possible that the high agent's beliefs move up, it cannot be the case that both occur for the same identified set.
+If an identified set satisfies these conditions but is compensatory, then---while it may be possible for some agent to update down on this identified set and for another agent to update up---it cannot be the case that the initially lower agent updates down while the high agent updates up simultaneously.
+This part of the proof uses the concept of generating functions, which are defined in Section \ref{sec:limits}.